Combat Zone, Boston: Literature

 In his first novel, A Case of Need (1968), a medical thriller/mystery novel set in the late 1960s Boston, the physician-turned-author Michael Crichton vividly describes the Combat Zone itself, the types and preponderance of injuries and diseases treated by the local public hospital, Boston City (which, he wrote, was sometimes referred to as "Boston Shitty"), and the opportunities working and training there presented to medical professionals, despite Boston City's low status relative to the city's other hospitals, to see and treat cases they might not be exposed to elsewhere.
 The novel was adapted into the film The Carey Treatment (1972).

 Part 3 of Lynda Hull's seven-part poem, "Suite for Emily" (1993), describes the Combat Zone.
 Hull, an award-winning poet, lived for a time in Boston's Chinatown.

 Stephen King mentions the Combat Zone in his novels The Stand (1978), Cujo (1981), Blaze (2007), and 11/22/63 (2011).

 Robert B. Parker's Spenser novels often have his protagonist spending time in the Combat Zone.

 In David Foster Wallace's encyclopedic novel Infinite Jest (1996), the characters Pemulis and Struck are alleged patrons of the Combat Zone after the district's relocation to "east of the Common".

 Movies

-In Martin Scorsese's 2006 film The Departed, characters portrayed by Jack Nicholson and Matt Damon are surveilled by that of Leonardo DiCaprio in a Combat Zone adult-film theater owned by Nicholson's character based on Whitey Bulger.
+In Martin Scorsese's 2006 film The Departed, Frank Costello (Jack Nicholson) and Colin Sullivan (Matt Damon) are surveilled by Billy Costigan (Leonardo DiCaprio) in a Combat Zone adult-film theater owned by Costello.

 Music

-"Lightning Strikes" by Aerosmith (1982) mentions the Combat Zone.
+"Lightning Strikes" by Aerosmith (1982) mentions the Combat Zone, as does the 1980 song "You May Be Right" by Billy Joel.

 Television

-An episode of the Boston-set television series Cheers ("Showdown, Part 1" (1983)) includes a moment when Ernie Pantusso invites Sam Malone to the Combat Zone, to see "a girlie show".
+An episode of Boston-based television series, Cheers ("Showdown, Part 1" (1983)), includes a moment when Ernie Pantusso invites Sam Malone to the Combat Zone, to see "a girlie show".
 In a subsequent episode ("How Do I Love Thee?...
 Let Me Call You Back" (8 Dec.
 1983)), the gang returns to the bar after a night at the Combat Zone led by Carla.

+The Combat Zone is mentioned in several episodes of the detective drama Spenser: For Hire (1985-1988), also set in Boston and based on Robert B. Parker's Spenser novels.